Skip to main content

 5. Enter the generated code and click on "ACTIVATE 2FA" to confirm the setup.

-Once 2FA is activated, you will be asked for the one-time code that the authentication app generates at every login.
+Once 2FA is activated, you will be asked for the one-time code that the authentication app generates each time you log in.

 Hold and Queue Music